attilaszasz/dotnet-catapult/README.md

 ## v4
 Refactored to interface based programming model and dependency injection without using a DI container.
 Able to test WeatherForecastService in isolation.

+### v4.1
+Added OpenWeatherAdapter because the OpenWeatherApi library does not follow interface based programming model.
+This way we can inject all dependencies into OpenWeatherSupplier.
+We can test OpenWeatherSupplier in isolation.